-The Local Authority (Capital Financing and Accounting) (Scotland) Regulations 2016 came into force on 1 April 2016.
-These made various changes to the way the Loans Fund was operated and accounted for.
-Changes to the Council's Loans Fund policies were approved by the Council on 20 December 2017 (report 17/414 refers), relating to the repayment period and method that capital advances (expenditure) were repaid (charged) on an annual basis.
+Loans Fund accounting is governed by The Local Authority (Capital Financing and Accounting) (Scotland) Regulations 2016, which came into force on 1 April 2016.
+These regulations outline the way the Loans Fund is operated in relation to the repayment period and method that capital advances (expenditure) are repaid (charged) on an annual basis.